LaXHeXLuX/Trimmer/README.md

 * The *Fill* option will stretch the selection to fill the trim:
 ![Apply Fill](/pictures/manual_usage/apply_fill.gif)

-After applying a trim, options for *Mirror* and *Rotate*, and *Confirm* appear.
+After applying a trim, options for *Mirror*, *Rotate*, and *Confirm* appear.
 When you're happy with the trim position, press *Confirm* to finalise it.

 The *Mirror* button mirrors the applied selection across the Y-axis:
 ![Mirror](/pictures/manual_usage/mirror.gif)